 “Eat healthier” is one of the most common New Year resolutions.
 After the bountiful holiday meals, a balanced diet is just what your body needs and it will be grateful for your resolution.
 Eating healthy will be easy in January but February comes with a set of challenges; your body has recovered, the cravings start kicking in, and Super Bowl Sunday is just a few days away.

-Snacks are a key part of the Super Bowl Sunday experience; watching the game without snacks is like watching a game without quarterbacks.
+Super Bowl snacks are a key part of the experience; watching the game without snacks is like watching a game without quarterbacks.
 However, there are ways to enjoy the full Super Bowl experience while also keeping your New Year’s resolution to eat healthily.
 A quick, easy and tasty way to do so is to swap certain oils and fats for the healthier olive oil.
 Other swaps you can make are baking instead of frying, and eating raw instead of cooked where possible.

 The Reinvented Super Bowl Snacks